google/hrx/README.md

 a HRX file is extracted, the extraction process should (by default) create a directory named after the HRX file, with the extension `".hrx"` removed.

-The permissions of extracted files should match those of the original HRX file, except that any `file`s with an `executable` flag should be marked executable on disk if the operating system supports such a distinction.
+The permissions of extracted files should match those of the original HRX file.